bubikhonza/autovenv/readme.md

 # autovenv

-This simple tool uses `virtualenv` in background and manages the dependencies from requirements file located at a given URL.
-It ensures that the latest dependencies are fetched and installed only if there are changes detected between the local and remote requirements.
+- Managing multiple different environments on multiple servers can be alot of pain, especially in older firms where everything is done manually.
+Just add this before your regular virtualenv activate and the env will be automatically updated just by pointing to repository requirements file.

-## What it does
+## It does the following
-- **Environment Setup**: Creates a Python virtual environment using venv.
+- **Environment Setup**: Creates a Python virtual environment using venv if it does not exist yet.
 - **Dependency Management**: Checks for updates of requirements from a specified URL (tested on github) and updates if necessary.

 ## Prerequisites
 - Python with venv library (https://docs.python.org/3/library/venv.html)

 ## How to Use